Hirak Rajar Deshe: Plot

 Meanwhile, Goopy and Bagha are on their way to Hirak.
 By coincidence, they meet Udayan hiding in a cave, who informs them of the king's true nature.
 The two impress Udayan with their magical powers, who makes plans to use them against the tyrant.
 Goopy and Bagha agree.

 The duo then heads into Hirak, where they are welcomed with grandeur.
 They entertain the tyrant king, fooling him into believing that they think he is great.
 They request him to show them his impressive diamond mine, where Udayan, disguised as a miner, plant a note in Bagha's shoe while bowing to them.
 While the inauguration of the large statue of the king, they check the note which is meet him in the jungle at night.
 While signalling to the duo, Udayan's signal is also seen by the king, who sends soldiers to catch him.
 They rob the treasury of the king according to the plan of Udayan (which was guarded by a tiger) using their magical music, to get diamonds for bribing the guards.

 The king has his tricks, too.
 He also captures Udayan's students and takes them to the Jantarmantar for brainwashing.
 But Goopy and Bagha have already reached there using their magical powers.
 They have also bribed the Gobeshok onto their side, with the guards.
 On reaching the laboratory, the king and his ministers are stunned magically by Goopy's singing and then pushed into the Brainwashing machine.

-After the king is brainwashed, he turns to the good side, he then, along with the villagers, pulls down his own statue situated at the center of the village, and everything goes back to normal in the land of Hirak raja.
+After the king is brainwashed, he turns to the good side, he then, along with the villagers, pulls down his own statue situated at the center of the village, and everything goes back to normal in the land of Hirak.